jjvanzon/Circular-Language-Spec/spec/black-boxes/public-and-private-connectors-connections-and-assignments.md

 > |:--------------:|:-------------:|
 > | ![](images/2.%20Public%20&%20Private%20Connectors,%20Connections%20&%20Assignments.001.png) | ![](images/2.%20Public%20&%20Private%20Connectors,%20Connections%20&%20Assignments.019.png) |
 >
 > This is because for the __Object__ aspect, the access mark indicates the direction of the *resultant line*, while for the __Value__ aspect, the access mark indicates the direction of the *assignment*.
-You have to remember, that each aspect has its own unique behavior.
+You might remember, that each aspect has its own unique behavior.

 ##### Data Connectors